Bhanusathwik/Insurance-Management-System/README.md

 7. Import the `imsdb.sql` file into the database `IMSDB` using PHPMyAdmin.

-8. ROpen your web browser and go to [http://localhost/ims](http://localhost/ims) for the FRONTEND.
+8. Open your web browser and go to [http://localhost/ims](http://localhost/ims) for the FRONTEND.

 8. For the USER panel, go to [http://localhost/ims/user/](http://localhost/ims/user/).